LedFx/LedFx/docs/directing_audio.rst

 .. rubric:: Enabling

-- Go to settings and enter "HackedByBlade!" and a window saying "dev mode activated" should appear.
+- Go to settings and enter "AlphaMode!" and a window saying "dev mode activated" should appear.

 - Then in the same bar enter "BladeAlpha" and then click on the UI setting.